 Knowing what is clean is critical.
-Food production plants, high-touch points such as door handles and tapware, office equipment, kitchen areas – these are all areas where it is essential to be sure that surfaces are clean and hygienic to prevent the spread of potentially harmful bacteria.
+Food production plants, high-touch points such as door handles and tapware, office equipment, kitchens – these are all areas where it is essential to be sure that surfaces are clean and hygienic to prevent the spread of potentially harmful bacteria.

 But how do we know if a surface is really clean?
-Does the fact that it has just been cleaned mean it really is clean?
+Does the fact that it has just been cleaned mean that it actually is?
 How can you tell if one method cleans better than another?

 These are great questions and there are several ways we can determine cleanliness.
-In this article we will explore 4 ways of cleaning inspection and why ATP testing is the best way to know what is clean.
+Here are four of them:

 The first and most rudimentary method of inspection is with the naked eye.
 This is effective for the most basic form of cleanliness inspection such as whether an expected routine cleaning process has been completed.

-For example, if there is a daily process to sweep the floor in a manufacturing workshop that produces a lot of debris on the ground, a visual inspection will be sufficient to determine whether the daily cleaning process has happened.
-Or if you are expecting some dusty air conditioning vents to have been cleaned, a quick visual glance confirms whether it has been done or not.
+For example, if there is a daily process to sweep the floor in a manufacturing workshop that produces a lot of debris on the ground, a visual inspection will be sufficient to determine whether it's happened has happened.
+Or if you are expecting some dusty air conditioning vents to have been cleaned, a quick glance will confirm whether it's been done or not.